 Your baby does not cry for no apparent reason.
 Look for signs that your baby may be mistreated or abused.
-In this case that took place in Malaysia, the poor baby was merely 3-months-old when the abuse took place.
+In this case that took place in Malaysia, the poor baby was merely 3-months-old when he was abused by his own babysitter.

 Worried, both parents took the crying baby to the doctor who recognized there was something amiss.
 The doctor then suggested that the couple bring their son to a nearby hospital, pronto.

 The father said: “The doctor checked him and told us we had better take the child to a hospital.”
 Wasting no time, they took the baby to Sultan Ismail Hospital, where they found out that the child’s left arm and leg were fractured.